1234Godwin/NLP-getting-started/README.md

 # NLP-getting-started
-This is my first project working on Natural Processing Language.
-I had to predict the possibility of tweets indicating possible looming dsaster
+This is my first project working on Natural Language processing.
+I had to predict the possibility of tweets indicating possible looming dsaster.